-- A. All applicable sections of Division 0, Division 1, and Division 16. - B. Applicable sections of these specifications with regard to, but not limited to:
+- A. Applicable sections of these specifications with regard to, but not limited to:

-- 1. Ductwork accessories: smoke dampers - 2.
-Building control systems
+- 1. Ductwork accessories: smoke dampers

+- 2. Building control systems

+- 3. Mechanical Equipment

+A. Manufacturer: Company specializing in manufacturing the products specified in this section with minimum ten (10) years experience and with service facilities within 50 miles of Project.

+B. Installer:

-- A. Manufacturer: Company specializing in manufacturing the products specified in this section with minimum 10 years experience and with service facilities within 50 miles of Project. - B. Manufacturer: Match Existing System maintained by Orange County Convention Center. - C. Installer: - 1.
-Company specializing in installing the products specified in this section with minimum 10 years experience. - The Installer shall be currently licensed as a Florida Certified Alarm System Contractor I (EF). - 3.
+- 1. Company specializing in installing the products specified in this section with minimum ten (10) years experience. - 2.
+The Installer shall be currently licensed as a Florida Certified Alarm System Contractor I (EF). - 3.
 The installing Contractor shall be a direct sales division of, or the authorized and designated distributor for, a fire alarm system manufacturer. - 4.
 Installing Contractor shall maintain a local staff of specialists, including a Fire Alarm Planning Superintendent, for planning, installation, and service. - 5.
+The installing Contractor shall maintain an office within fifty (50) miles of the project with capability to provide emergency service 7-days-a-week, 24 hour days.
+The installing Contractor shall have been actively engaged in the business of selling, installing and servicing fire alarm systems for at least ten (10) consecutive years going back from date of bid.

+C. Surge Suppression
-The Installing Contractor shall maintain an office within fifty 50 miles of the project with capability to provide emergency service 7-days-a-week, 24 hour days.
-The installing Contractor shall have been actively engaged in the business of selling, installing and servicing fire alarm systems for at least ten 10 consecutive years going back from date of bid. - D. Surge Suppression - 1.
-All surge suppression devices shall be manufactured by a company normally engaged in the design, development, and manufacture of such devices for electronics/communications systems equipment. - 2.
-The surge suppressor manufacturer shall offer technical assistance through support by a factory representative and local stocking distributor. - 3.
-Verify proper clearances, space, etc. is available for surge suppressor. - E. Coordination/Project Conditions - 1.
-Verify proper grounding is in place. - 2.
-In installations where the electrical contractor does not provide a counterpoise system in conjunction with the underground raceway system, the fire alarm contractor shall provide a coupling conductor within the fire alarm underground raceway system to run along side fire alarm conductors.
-Coupling conductors shall be sized according to applicable codes and standards. - F. The work specified herein is an extension of the existing system and as such all equipment shall match existing.
-In the event that the existing equipment is no longer available other equipment will be considered for acceptance provided the following is submitted in writing by the system installer to the Engineer (See Division 1 requirements and Section 16013 on Substitutions): - 1.
-Certified letter from the manufacturer specifically stating the following: - a) Part numbers and descriptions of each item that is no longer manufactured. - b) Manufacturer name (if not the same as the original manufacturer), part numbers and descriptions of items that are certified by the manufacturer to be compatible with the existing system.

-- c) A detailed listing of specific differences, including both advantages and disadvantages, between the original item and the proposed substitution. - 2.
+- All surge suppression devices shall be manufactured by a company normally engaged in the design, development, and manufacture of such devices for electronics/communications systems equipment. - The surge suppressor manufacturer shall offer technical assistance through support by a factory representative and local stocking distributor.

+3. Verify proper clearances, space, etc. is available for surge suppressor.

+D. Coordination/Project Conditions

+- 1. Verify proper grounding is in place. - In installations where the electrical contractor does not provide a counterpoise system in conjunction with the underground raceway system, the fire alarm contractor shall provide a coupling conductor within the fire alarm underground raceway system to run along side fire alarm conductors.
+Coupling conductors shall be sized according to applicable codes and standards. - E. The work specified herein is an extension of the existing system and as such all equipment shall match existing.
+In the event that the existing equipment is no longer available other equipment will be considered for acceptance provided the following is submitted in writing by the system installer to the engineer (See Section Substitutions): - 1.
+Certified letter from the manufacturer specifically stating the following: - a) Part numbers and descriptions of each item that is no longer manufactured. - b) Manufacturer name (if not the same as the original manufacturer), part numbers and descriptions of items that are certified by the manufacturer to be compatible with the existing system. - A detailed listing of specific differences, including both advantages and disadvantages, between the original item and the proposed substitution. - 2.
 Contractor qualifications (as listed above). - 3.
-Complete lists, descriptions and drawings of materials to be used. - 4.
-A complete drawing showing conduit, conduit sizes, backboxes, number of wires and wire sizes. - 5.
+Complete lists, descriptions and drawings of materials to be used. - A complete drawing showing conduit, conduit sizes, backboxes, number of wires and wire sizes. - 5.
 A complete riser diagram of Fire Alarm System.